glogowski-wojciech/progressive-reptile-experiments/README.md

 To quickly get it, check network scheme on page 2 from https://arxiv.org/abs/1606.04671

 # Tags explained

+Every experiment has exclusive tag which is also name of the directory.

+Also each experiment is being tested on multiple meta-learning problems with corresponding tags:

 ```python
 tags = [o15, o15t, o55, o55t, o120, o120t, o520, o520t, m15, m15t, m55, m55t]